hailenwashere/amongusbot/README.md

 # amongusbot
-to make sure we stop spamming the code smh
+to make sure we stop spamming the code in discord smh